moritzmock/NLBSE2025/README.md

 In the following the notebook which was used for the inference and the calculation of the submission score can be found: https://colab.research.google.com/drive/1q6x-x5MwhgnRkjErBpbvxMSZAE_UypuO?usp=sharing

-The results which we have obtained are the following: F1 72.6, avg. runtime 11,6 seconds, GFLOPs 155.300, submission score -5.6
+The results which we have obtained are the following: F1 72.6, avg. runtime of 11.6 seconds, GFLOPs of 155,300, submission score -5.6.